uccser/cs-unplugged/docs/source/developer/translation.rst

 Django Package - ``modeltranslation``
 ******************************************************************************
-The django modeltranslation package is utilised to stored translated content on a model.
+The Django modeltranslation package is utilised to stored translated content on a model.
-The basic idea is that for each translatable field, an extra database column is added for every language defined in the django settings file.
+The basic idea is that for each translatable field, an extra database column is added for every language defined in the Django settings file.
 When the base field is accessed, ``modeltranslation`` performs some magic to retrieve the translation for the users language